erichs/erichs.github.io/source/_posts/2014-06-27-curious-case-of-the-disappearing-cats.markdown

 ```

 ## 2. many commands accept STDIN, but prefer a filename argument
-This falls into the larger anti-pattern of "Useless Use of Pipe".
+This falls into a related anti-pattern of "Useless Use of Pipe".
 Instead of:

 ``` bash Useless Use of Pipe
 cat internet_memes.txt | grep -i "chuck norris"